Nyanatiloka: World War I

-In 1914, with the outbreak of World War I, Nyanatiloka along with all Germans in British colonies, was interned by the British.
-First he was allowed to stay at the Island Hermitage, but was then interned in the concentration camp at Diyatalawa.
+In 1914, with the outbreak of World War I, Nyanatiloka, along with all Germans in British colonies, was interned by the British.
+First he was allowed to stay at the Island Hermitage, but he was even eventually interned in the concentration camp at Diyatalawa.
 From there he was deported to Australia in 1915, where he mostly stayed at the prison camp at Trial Bay.
 He was released in 1916 on the condition that he would return to Germany.
-Instead he traveled by way of Hawaii to China in order to reach the Theravada Buddhist Burmese tribal areas near the Burmese border, where he hoped to stay since he could not stay in Burma or Sri Lanka.
+Instead, he traveled by way of Hawaii to China in order to reach the Theravada Buddhist Burmese tribal areas near the Burmese border, where he hoped to stay, since he could not stay in Burma or Sri Lanka.
 After China joined the war against Germany, he was interned in China and was repatriated to Germany in 1919.

 Japan

 In 1920, after being denied re-entry into British ruled Sri Lanka and other British colonies in Asia, Nyanatiloka went to Japan with his German disciples Bhikkhu Vappo (Ludwig Stolz) and Sister Uppalavaṇṇā (Else Buchholz).
-He taught Pali and German at Japanese universities for five years, including at Taisho University where he was assisted by the legendary eccentric Ekai Kawaguchi, and at Komazawa University where he taught with President Yamagami Sogen (山上曹源), who had also studied Pali in Sri Lanka.
+He taught Pali and German at Japanese universities for five years, including at Taisho University, where he was assisted by Ekai Kawaguchi, and at Komazawa University, where he taught with President Yamagami Sogen (山上曹源), who had also studied Pali in Sri Lanka.
 He also met with Japanese Theravada monks, but could not stay in any monasteries in Japan.
-He lived through the 1923 Great Kantō earthquake, which destroyed Tokyo, but was surprised to see universities reopen just two months later.
 Nyanatiloka continued working on his translations of Pali texts during this period.
-In 1921 he visited Java, where he contracted Malaria, and Thailand, where he apparently hoped to stay since it was a Theravada Buddhist country.
-Although he was given a pass and visa by the Thai ambassador in Japan, he was arrested in Thailand on suspicions of being a spy and was deported after a few weeks.
-By way of China he returned to Japan.
+In 1921 he visited Java, where he contracted malaria, and Thailand, where he apparently hoped to stay since it was a Theravada Buddhist country.
+Although he was given a pass and visa by the Thai ambassador in Japan, he was arrested in Thailand on suspicions of being a spy, was deported after a few weeks, and returned to Japan.